ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Particle physicists have answered the Pauli exclusion principle prevents the δ particles from occupying the same space.
 Notice however - zero-sized _SUSY_ δ particles _occupy no space_ - so ironically the Pauli exclusion principle itself is [Not Even Wrong](https://www.math.columbia.edu/~woit/wordpress/).

-MUH: _SUSY_-AdS/CFT theorists can of course upgrade the prompt with any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.
+MUH: _SUSY_-AdS/CFT theorists can of course upgrade this prompt with any new formalized conjectures or test for randomness in ChatGPT-Wolfram reponses.

 Thus the concludes the background in the AI Report for the ChatGPT-Wolfram prompt, in the category of Other, for a 4D human-ai worldview comparison between MUH: _SUSY_-AdS/CFT vs 4D GEM EOS photon-electron soliton gauge group.